-The Bank's ultimate parent company is the Industrial and Commercial Bank of China Limited, a Chinese incorporated bank.
-ICBC is subject to regulatory oversight by CBIRC under its rules and guidelines.
+The Bank's ultimate parent company is the Industrial and Commercial Bank of China Limited, a Chinese incorporated bank (ICBC).
+ICBC is subject to regulatory oversight by the National Financial Regulatory Administration ("NFRA") under its rules and guidelines.
 ICBC is a New Zealand registered bank and its business activities in New Zealand is subject to regulatory oversight by the Reserve Bank of New Zealand.